O'Tacos: History

-In 2007, Patrick Pelonero, Sliman Traoré, Samba Traoré and Sauroutou Diarra opened their first "French tacos" restaurant in Grenoble, in the Rhône-Alpes region where this French twist on a Mexican dish was pioneered.
+In 2007, Patrick Pelonero, Sliman Traoré, Samba Traoré and Sauroutou Diarra opened their first "French tacos" restaurant in Grenoble, in the Rhône-Alpes region where the French twist of a Mexican dish was pioneered.
 They later opened the first O'Tacos restaurant in Bordeaux in 2010.
 In 2014, they adopted the franchise system.
 The first restaurant under franchise opened in Ivry and 24 other restaurants followed during the same year.

 International expansion

 Their first international opening was in Marrakesh, Morocco.

-The chain then opened their first restaurant in Belgium in Schaerbeek, a Brussels neighbourhood, and their target customers are students.
-Since then it expanded further in Brussels as well as other Belgian cities including Ghent, Antwerp, and Charleroi.
-In January 2017, O'Tacos opened its first location in North America in the New York City borough of Brooklyn.
+The chain then opened a restaurant in Brussels, Belgium, and their target customers are students.
+Since then it expanded further in Brussels as well as other Belgian cities including Ghent, Antwerp, Leuven and Charleroi.
+In January 2017, O'Tacos opened its first location in North America in the New York City borough of Brooklyn., later expanding to Canada, with the first location opening in Montreal in March 2025.
 The Brooklyn location has since closed.

 Products

 O'Tacos restaurants specialize in "French tacos", a fast food dish from the region of Rhône-Alpes in South-East France, which consists of a grilled flour tortilla folded around a filling of French fries, meat and cheese.
 They deliver made to order sandwiches, with customers getting to choose their own ingredients, such as the type of meat, sauce or additional ingredients, as well as the size (modeled after clothing sizes): M, L, XL, or XXL.
 Their signature product is the "Gigatacos" which weighs more than 2 kg (roughly 4.4 lbs).
 The chain uses halal-certified meat in order to accommodate Muslim customers.